Campfire Safety

 - Allow the wood to burn completely to ash, if possible.

-- Pour lots of water on the fire, drown ALL embers, not just the red ones.
-Pour until hissing sound stops.
+- Pour lots of water on the fire; drown ALL embers, not just the red ones.
+Pour until the hissing sound stops.

 - Stir the campfire ashes and embers with a shovel and scrape the sticks and logs to remove any embers.